khwang0/COMP2026-2122PA1/readme.md

 ## Programming Style and Documentation

-Good programming style (indentation, comments…) is always essential.
+Good programming style (indentation, comments) are always essential.
 Blank lines, spaces between operators/variables (wherever appropriate) and meaningful variable names are required.
 Your program should be properly indented.
 Good choice of variable names and method names is also essential.
 Your program must have proper internal documentation, as described below:

 ### Header Block
 For your java file, there must be a header at the beginning of the file, with your name and your UID.